 Digbeth Dining Club started out life in 2012 as a street food event which was designed to pull together some of the best street food vendors in the region.
 It has since risen from strength to strength and is now a multi award winning weekly carnival of food, that has placed Birmingham firmly on the alternative food map and even draws in food stalls from other parts of the UK.
 Much of the street food is locally sourced and cooked fresh in front of diners using ingenious cooking techniques to maximise both the flavour and the theatre.

-The food event takes place every Thursday, Friday and Saturday evening under the brick arches which surround Spotlight Bar, with a DJ and inside seating for diners to enjoy and unwind after a hard week.
+The food events take place every week around the West Midlands with seating for diners to enjoy and unwind after a hard week.
 Food stalls vary from week to week with different vendors on rotation.

 Taste & Liquor

 Taste & Liquor morphed out of the Shaanti DJ nights which took place at the old Medicine Bar, Custard Factory (which itself has popped up again in the form of Medicine Bakery & Art Gallery on New Street).

 This globally inspired event, takes place at various locations around the city.
 Taste & Liquor combines street food with music, a common theme in Birmingham.
 The street food choice is wide ranging taking in events such as Tiki parties to colour runs, Indian street food, Brazilian BBQs and various other carnival type events.

 There are many other street food events which take place sporadically or annually across the city such as the brilliant Seasonal Markets.
 These take place in various locations such as The canal-side Bond in Digbeth.
 Expect a professional well organised set-up with some of the regions finest culinary delights and home-grown names.
 There are also spectacular one-off music events which have previously partnered up such as Leftfoot thus creating something exceptionally special for the UK (not just Brum).